phantomcyber/phantom-apps/.github/CERTIFIED_V_UNCERTIFIED.md

 Certified apps build on top of all tests done for an uncertified app.
 The main differentiating factor of a Certified app is that it has been fully tested against a functional version of the product the app integrates with.

 ### Full Functionality Testing
-Fort a Certified app, the Phantom QA team tests every action exposed by the app against a working version of the product.
+For a Certified app, the Phantom QA team tests every action exposed by the app against a working version of the product.

 ### Regular Regression Testing
 As part of the Certified app testing process, the Phantom QA team produces a Phantom Playbook that tests for app functionality.
 This test is in turn used to perform regular regression testing of all Certified Phantom Apps.